 Partners will visit the Bonzai workshop of Kunio Kobayashi, a world famous Bonzai master where you will have a private lesson of Bonzai.
 Bonsai is the art of growing miniature potted trees.
 In Japanese culture these graceful creations are often displayed in living rooms as symbols of the beauty of nature.
 It is a true art form that requires special techniques such as pruning, wiring, fertilizing, and watering.
 People not only enjoy its visual appearance but also appreciate the effort put into their creation.
 In the Edo period, bonsai arose as a popular hobby among the people, and it is still a popular pastime for enthusiasts all over the world.
 Because people of high birth, such as the imperial family, loved bonsai, it has come to be considered more art than simply a hobby.

 Kunio Kobayashi, world-famous' Bonsai master runs his school and museum in Tokyo's Edogawa ward.
 At the age of 28 he dedicated his life to Bonsai and gained the required skills due to self-study.
 Growing up in a nursery he already was familiar with the beauty of plants and nature, but one encounter set him off his determined path in life.
 During an exhibition he spotted a Japanese white pine formed as a Bonsai tree.
 Fascinated by its elegant shape showing life's dignity, the young Kobayashi decided immediately to start creating such graceful trees himself.
 "Bonsai is art" and can be described with the three words of individuality (個性 kosei), harmony (調和 chowa) and elegance (品位 hini).

-http://kunio-kobayashi.com/en/kunio kobayashi.html After the morning activities, all participants will meet to have a lunch - a first taste of Kaiseki cuisine in Tokyo with Tofu specialty.
-Kaiseki or kaiseki-ryōri is a traditional multi-course Japanese meal and is seen as a type of art form that balances the taste, texture, appearance, and colors of food.
-Finished dishes are beautifully presented on plates that are chosen to enhance both the appearance and the seasonal theme of the meal.
-Originally presented to the royal noble classes, kaiseki is the embodiment of "omotenashi," which means wholehearted hospitality.
+http://kunio-kobayashi.com/en/kunio kobayashi.html Lunch will be at a typical Izakaya restaurant, Gonpachi Nishi-Azabu, on the corner of Nishi-Azabu Crossing, is well known for being the location of former-US President Bush and former-Prime Minister Koizumi's Izakaya Summit as well as its scene in Quentin Tarantino's 2004 film Kill Bill.
+Serving typical Japanese food such as fresh soba noodles, grilled skewers and tempura, Gonpachi Nishi-Azabu's nostalgic atmosphere brings you back to a Japan of a bygone era.
 After lunch, you will be taken to Meiji Shrine, built in 1920 and dedicated to the first modern Emperor and Empress of Japan at that time.
 Surrounding the shrine is a spacious park and gladed forest with some 120,000 trees of 365 different species, and attractive paths along which to stroll, an oasis in the middle of this vast city.
 You may be fortunate to see a traditional wedding ceremony take place on the grounds of the shrine with the whole wedding party often dressed in traditional costumes.
 Outside of Meiji Shrine you will find Harajuku, the shopping haven for all fashionistas and the popular meeting place for teenagers who are usually in eccentric clothing.
 The landmark of Harajuku is Takeshita Street, a 400-meter long alley filled with boutiques, shops, and cafes.
 Neighboring Harajuku is Omotesando, commonly referred to as Tokyo's Champs-Elysee.
 This broad, tree-lined avenue features a number of fashion flagship stores designed by internationally renowned architects like TOD's Omotesando, designed by Toyo Ito.